jduran9987/blogs-pydantic/README.md

 - One class/model is created per nested object (in the API response) and referenced in the parent class.
 - JSON data types are limited.
 If possible, they will be coerced into the data types specified in the `pydantic` model.
 Otherwise, validation fails.

-Before we move onto more complicated examples, let's break validation by introducing a value to the `last_updated` field that cannot be coerced into a datetime object.
+Before we move on to more complicated examples, let's break validation by introducing a value to the `last_updated` field that cannot be coerced into a datetime object.

-In the `python3 blogs_pydantic/v1_basic_validation.py` script, change the `last_updated` field on line 53 to the string `"this cannot be coerced into a datetime object"` then re-run the script.
+In the `blogs_pydantic/v1_data_type_validation.py` script, change the `last_updated` field on line 53 to the string `"this cannot be coerced into a datetime object"` and then re-run the script.

 ```python
 from datetime import date, datetime